 Anyone who has lived in the neighborhood more than a year knows that there is a "pulse" to disruptive behavior driven by weather and the academic calendar.
-We experience relatively few problems during cold weather, Thanksgiving week, or during the winter and summer breaks.
-Students are (mostly) gone.
+We experience relatively few problems during cold weather, Thanksgiving week, or during the winter and summer breaks as students are (mostly) gone.
 Low temperatures keep people inside and windows closed.
 All-in-all, it is easy to sleep.
 During summer months, the student population is also relatively low and disruptions tend to be less common.
 By far, late August through Halloween is the most difficult time for us, followed by late spring as school ends.

-Because these times require enhanced attention, UWM helps subsidize policing in the neighborhood and pays for MPD officers to be dedicated to our neighborhood on Thursday, Friday, and Saturday nights.
-An annual grant of \$35,000 is provided by the University to the City for this purpose.
+Because these times require enhanced attention, UWM partners with MPD through a grant program that allows for additional MPD officers to be dedicated to our neighborhood on Thursday, Friday, and Saturday nights to address safety and quality of life issues.
+An annual grant is coordinated between UWM and MPD for this purpose.
 During the grant period, policing in the neighborhood is increased with officers from MPD dedicated to the neighborhood and dedicated to events occurring in our immediate area.
 The grant period is when most of the noise-related Field Interview Reports are written.

-UWM Police supplement MPD officers during this period and communication between both departments helps provide a targeted approach to addressing the most disruptive properties.
+UWM Police partner with MPD officers during this period and communication between both departments helps provide a targeted approach to addressing the most disruptive properties.
 The Department of Neighborhood Services also follows up on concerns related to properties and living conditions.
 This helps educate students on their rights as tenants and allows landlords to be notified of activities in their properties.
 Neighbors are encouraged to contact landlords to report what they see.